ibrahimy353/Static-Site-Generator-/posts/SSG.md

   };
   export default getPostMetadata;
 ```
-Inside the code just above we get to read file content from the **markdown** file and as well as also return encoded content from **[slug]**
+Inside the code just above, we get to read file content from the **markdown** file and as well as also return encoded content from **[slug]** file.
-file.

-To render the Metadata collected using the code above from the markdown(.md) file, we use **gray-matter** to help with parsing front matter from string to file, we also use **markdown to jsx** 3rd party package to assist in converting the markdown language to JSX file to system that we get to pass the data using babel in the **postMetadata** to change it to a language that.
+To render the Metadata collected using the code above from the markdown(.md) file, we use **gray matter** to help with parsing the front matter from string to file.
+We also use **markdown to jsx** 3rd party package to assist in converting the markdown language to JSX file to a system that we get to pass the data using babel in the **postMetadata** to change it to a language that.

-Create a new dynamic route folder on the root folder **app** and name it **posts/[slugs]**.
-Inside the posts/[slugs] folder add a file  **page.tsx**.
-The **app/posts/[slugs]**.
-Inside this slugs add the code below.
-For more information on dynamic routes click here on [Next JS](https://nextjs.org/docs/routing/dynamic-routes/) .
+Create a new dynamic route folder on the root folder **'app'**, naming it **app/posts/[slugs]**.
+Add a file **page.tsx**.
+Inside the **page.tsx**, add the code below.
+For more information on dynamic routes, click here on [Next JS](https://nextjs.org/docs/routing/dynamic-routes/) .

 ```javascript
 import fs from "fs";